 Sharing my favorite dining room wall decor ideas to inspire you to dress up your empty dining room walls with style!

-The dining room in our new home is one of the few rooms where I’m starting from scratch.
+The dining room in our current home is one of the few rooms where I started completely from scratch.
 The dining room table in our old home was too long for our current one so I sold it and the chairs before we moved.
 And since our old dining room had a built-in cabinet, I didn’t have any dining room storage pieces either.
-Our new dining room is slowly starting to take shape (emphasis on the slow 😜) – so far we have {this new dining room rug},

 1. Style a Console, Sideboard, or Buffet